 New Knowledge How to take increased responsibility for their own health regarding drugs, alcohol and tobacco.
 5 Health and Prevention Recap form year 7 • The importance of sufficient good quality sleep for good health and how a lack of sleep can affect weight, mood and ability to learn.
 What positively and negatively affects their physical, mental and emotional health such as diet and exercise.
 Begin to understand the concept of a 'balanced lifestyle' About dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist.
 Treatment and prevention of infection and about antibiotics.
 New Knowledge How to take increased responsibility for their own health and how to prevent illness.
 About personal hygiene and germs including bacteria, viruses, how they are spread and treated.
-6 Families Recap from year 7 • That families are important for children growing up because they can give love, security and stability. • The characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives. • That others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care. • That stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up.
-How to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend intimate or other relationship is unsafe (and to recognize this in others, relationships); and, how to sock hold or friend, intimate or other relationship is unsafe (and to recognise this in others' relationships); and, how to seek help or advice, including reporting concerns about others, if needed.
-New knowledge How these relationships might contribute to human happiness and their importance for bringing up children.
-7 Respectful Relationships Recap from year 7 , Including Friendships • The characteristics of positive and healthy friendships (in all contexts, including online) including: trust, respect, merading riveridampa honesty, kindness, generosity, boundaries, privacy, consent and the management of conflict, reconciliation and ending relationships.
-This includes different (non-sexual) types of relationship. • The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs. • The importance of self-respect and how this links to their own happiness. • The importance of sen-respect and now this links to their own nappiness.
+6 Families Recap from year 7 • That families are important for children growing up because they can give love, security and stability. • The characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives. • That others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care. • That stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up. • How to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend, intimate or other relationship is unsafe (and to recognise this in others' relationships); and, how to seek help or advice, including reporting concerns about others, if needed.
+New knowledge • How these relationships might contribute to human happiness and their importance for bringing up children.
+7 Respectful Relationships Recap from year 7 Including Friendships • The characteristics of positive and healthy friendships (in all contexts, including online) including: trust, respect, honesty, kindness, generosity, boundaries, privacy, consent and the management of conflict, reconciliation and ending relationships.
+This includes different (non-sexual) types of relationship. • The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs.
+The importance of self-respect and how this links to their own happiness.